 Quick start: Forms

 In Claris Studio, a form view is a multi-page web form that you can customize and then share with others, either with users in your team or with anyone who has the link (no sign-in required).
-As users fill in and submit their form data, you can view the data and work with it in a spreadsheet view that uses the same data.
+As users fill in the form and submit their responses, you can view the data without leaving your form view.

 Some great ways to use forms include registration for events (seminars, summer camps), opinion surveys, and customer feedback.